-Stephen Colbert takes over as host, executive producer and writer of THE LATE SHOW on Tuesday, Sept.
+Stephen Colbert took over as host, executive producer and writer of THE LATE SHOW on Tuesday, Sept.
 8, 2015.
-The comedy-variety-talk show will be broadcast five nights a week from the Ed Sullivan theater in New York.
+The comedy-variety-talk show is broadcast five nights a week from the Ed Sullivan theater in New York.

 16 of 26 people found this review helpful.